Introduction

 Soy supplementation has no effect on the thyroid hormones and only very modestly raises TSH levels, the clinical significance, if any, of the rise in TSH is unclear.
 (9)

-In a review, long-term randomized controlled trial (RCT) have been published, which followed 403 menopausal women for two years, reported that 80 and 120 mg of soy isoflavones had no significant effect on TSH and free T4.
+In a review, a long-term randomized controlled trial (RCT) have been published, which followed 403 menopausal women for two years, reported that 80 and 120 mg of soy isoflavones had no significant effect on TSH and free T4.
 (10) The effect on free T4 was nearly significant (-8%, from 1.2 to 1.1 ng/dL), but free T4 remained well within normal range.
 Other parameters of thyroid status, such as free T3, were not reported.

 Summary